mobijoker/Cyber/_posts/Arthur/Articles/en/2016-10-17-adding-subscription-form-to-blog-with-feedburner.md

   - feedburner
   - subscription form
   - subscription
+  - subscribe
   - email subscription

 ---

 ![thumb](/images/adding-email-subscription-form-blog-using-feedburner/feedburner.png)
 A great way to keep up to date with a blog that you love to follow is to subscribe to an email subscription of their posts.
 That way, when a new post is made, it lands right in your email inbox.
 If you want to offer this to people who visit your blog, it is easy to do.
+In this article I show you how to add the email subscription form that connected to Feedburner.

 <br><br>